misterflud/aoleynikov/chapter_009/crud2/readme.md

 08.02.2018
 I 2 days tried do connection between html and server.
 A lot of pitfalls: browser has cash (save css, html) and changing not showing without reopen, Filter and servlet create request-loop, etc.

+09.02.2018
+When called methods HTTP from JSP (I now that JSP creates Html) like this <form action="authUser" method="post"> url is localhostblablabla/crud2/authUser.
+But if I use usual html, url path is localhostblablabla/authUser.
+WHY.